 An analysis of the need shows that despite the advanced techniques used today in medical laboratories, such a fast, simple and cost-effective analytical alternative is profitable in many aspects.

 The innovation of this test is that through many small but important criteria, a system can be created that can compete qualitatively and quantitatively with today's more expensive method.
 The advantage of this diagnostic method is that it is much cheaper than the method used today, not only because of the relatively low material costs, but also because of the acquisition costs, maintenance costs and support costs.
 In addition, it differs from other competitors in that it is significantly faster and does not require highly qualified personnel due to its simple implementation.
 This means that no lengthy and complex sample preparation times are required for this diagnostic test.
-The diagnostic test is developed as a so-called one-step test in which 5 µL whole blood and a specific bead suspension are completely sufficient to quantitatively determine the living blood cells.
+The diagnostic test is developed as a so-called one-step test in which less than one drop of whole blood and a specific bead suspension are completely sufficient to quantitatively determine the living blood cells.
 Due to its versatility, the test can be designed in such a way that it will later serve as a so-called platform for various diseases.

 Due to the fast reaction time, there is no waiting time for the results.
 Any changes in the blood count can thus be detected directly in order to carry out further specific examinations in order to make an exact diagnosis.
 This also includes that, depending on the change, various causes can be excluded right from the start.
-This not only simplifies further decisions by specialists, but can also be vital for patients through early detection of diseases.
+This not only simplifies further decisions by specialists but can also be vital for patients through early detection of diseases.

 The project is to be given more weight in the scientific, business and marketing aspects by actively strengthening the partnership, evaluating the IP in detail and pursuing later approval by regulatory affairs.